 Some animals are definitely smarter than others.
 Through the years, several studies have been done to assess the intelligence level of many different kinds of animals, many of which we often call pets.
 But which pets are the smartest?
 And how is intelligence measured in animals?

-It is difficult to rank animals based on an intelligence scale since this is something that is measured differently in different species (although Aesop's Fable test is often used).
-In people, we rank intelligence by asking questions, problem solving, and assigning them with an IQ score.
+It is difficult to rank animals based on an intelligence scale since this is something that is measured differently in different species.
+In people, intelligence is ranked by asking questions, problem-solving, and assigning them with an IQ score.
 But you can't do that the same way with animals.
-Therefore, a variety of tests, long term studies, observations, and comparing of one species to another is performed in order to assess the overall level of intelligence of different animals.
+Therefore, a variety of tests, long-term studies, observations, and comparing one species to another is performed in order to assess the overall level of intelligence of different animals.

 01 of 10

-Birds have been studied in depth and some kinds have definitely been shown to have superior levels of intelligence when compared to other species.
-The African grey, a popular pet bird, is one type of avian that has shown it is very smart.
-Harvard University has even demonstrated just how smart African greys are through a variety of tests.
+Birds have been studied in-depth and some kinds have definitely been shown to have superior levels of intelligence when compared to other species.
+The African grey parrot, a popular pet bird, is one type of avian that has shown it is very smart.
+Harvard University has even demonstrated just how smart African greys can be.

 Many people already know that some birds are capable of talking, but African greys can also identify objects, discern quantities, distinguish between different colors, and even count.
-One heavily studied African grey, named Alex, was even thought to have an intelligence level equal to that of a six year old human.
+In the Harvard study, researchers found that an African grey named Griffin was smarter than a typical 4-year-old.

 In addition to African greys, other parrots are also of course very smart and so are crows.